KenKundert/emborg/README.rst

 If you keep the passphrase in the emborg file, you should set its permissions so that it is not readable by others::

-   chmod 700 emborg
+   chmod 700 settings

 Better is to simply not store the passphrase in the emborg script.
 This can be arranged if you are using `Avendesora
 <https://github.com/KenKundert/avendesora>`_, which is a flexible password
 management system.
-The interface to Avendesora is already built in to emborg, but its use is optional (it need not be installed).
+The interface to Avendesora is already built in to *Emborg*, but its use is optional (it need not be installed).
+However, be sure to keep a copy of your *Borg* passphrase in a safe place, preferably with the exported encryption key.
+Remember, that if you lose all of your files, you need your *Borg* password before you will be able to recover your Avendesora files.
+Alternatively, you can backup your Avendesora files outside of Borg.

 It is also best, if it can be arranged, to keep your backups at a remote site so that your backups do not get destroyed in the same disaster, such as a fire or flood, that claims your original files.
 One option is `rsync.net
 <https://www.rsync.net/products/attic.html>`_.

+Also, it is a good idea to practice a recovery.
+Pretend that you have lost all your files and then see if you can do a restore from backup.
+Doing this and working out the kinks before you lose your files can save you if you ever do lose your files.

 Borg